insight-platform/Savant/samples/age_gender_recognition/README.md

 # Faces detection, tracking and age-gender recognition (YoloV5face, Nvidia Tracker, Age-Gender model)

 A pipeline that uses [Yolov5face](https://github.com/deepcam-cn/yolov5-face) model to detect faces and 5 face landmarks (eyes, nose, mouth).
-Landmarks are used to calculate the face orientation and preprocessing face image for age/gender model.
+Landmarks are used to calculate the faces orientation and preprocess face images for age/gender model.
 Age/gender model estimate age and gender for each face and add this information to the object metadata.
 The pipeline uses Nvidia Tracker to track face.